Barclaycard to hike minimum payments in major credit card shake-up

 - Check if you can cut repayment costs with a balance transfer.
 This could help if you pay interest on your credit card currently.
 A balance transfer's where you get a new card to pay off your existing debt, and then owe the new card instead, often at 0% interest – meaning all your repayments will reduce your debt rather than paying off interest.
 For full info and our current top pick cards, see Balance Transfer Credit Cards.

-- Technically, you can choose to reject the T&C changes and close your account by 11 January 2021.
-This would mean you'll no longer be able to use your card and must continue making repayments under your current terms until your balance is cleared – the changes to your minimum payments and interest rates won't be applied.
+Technically, you were able to reject the T&C changes and close your account but the deadline to do this was 11 January 2021.
+If you did this in time, you'll no longer be able to use your card and must continue making repayments under your current terms until your balance is cleared – the changes to your minimum payments and interest rates won't be applied.
 You'll continue getting statements from Barclaycard until your balance is paid off.

 What else is changing?